 We were already a bit tired when you arrived

 Ya tenemos todo lo que necesitamos

-We already have what we need
+We already have everything that we need

 Estos deberes deberían estar ya hechos

-These homework should be done already
+This homework should be done already

 Also by itself, with a certain urgent feel, not necessarily between exclamation marks, it means "now" or "immediately" and usually it's a suggestion or command:

 We should move now